Homepage

 We work alongside and support all aligned individuals and organisations.

-The Transparency Task Force is unique in being made up of a truly pan-industry cross-section of individuals, trade bodies, thought leaders, academics, professional associations and so on; united by the desire to improve the way the Financial Services industry behaves through harnessing the transformational power of transparency.
+The Transparency Task Force is unique in being made up of a truly pan-industry cross-section of individuals, trade bodies, thought leaders, academics, and professional associations; united by the desire to improve the way the Financial Services industry behaves through harnessing the transformational power of transparency.

-As such we are well-placed to establish consensus that does not merely reflect the wishes of one particular ‘tribe’ or another – our purpose is aligned with what is best for the overall well-being of the sector and the markets it serves.
+As such we are well-placed to establish consensus across disciplines and cohorts – our purpose is aligned with what is best for the overall well-being of the sector and the markets it serves.

 So ‘getting involved’ means you can help in any way that you want to.

-Given the enormity of the world’s Financial Services sector and the way it continuously evolves it is virtually inconceivable that the task of achieving total transparency throughout all of it will ever be achieved; the task is akin to ‘painting the Forth Bridge’.
-As such the Transparency Task Force needs be a positive influence for a long, long time – decades in fact.
-Our journey will be a marathon not a sprint.
+The world’s Financial Services sector is huge and continuously evolving:the task of achieving total transparency throughout may never be fully achieved’.
+The Transparency Task Force will need to be a positive influence for a long, long time.
+Our journey is a marathon not a sprint.

-The Transparency Task Force therefore needs to create a robust and stable platform on which to build a solid, viable future for it to achieve its full potential as a ‘force for good’ over the long term.
-Any other approach would put its success in jeopardy and its task is too important for a needlessly risky approach to make any sense at all.
+The Transparency Task Force therefore aims to create a robust,stable platform on which to build a solid, viable long-term future.
+The task is too important for a needlessly risky or rushed approach.

-So, we are now working hard on two very important fronts – campaigning for change through whilst also exploring how to best create the stable, secure and sustainable platform we need to be sure that we can achieve our awesome potential as a ‘force for good’ for the decades ahead.
+We are working hard on two important fronts – campaigning for change now, whilst also exploring how to best ensure that we deliver on our potential as a ‘force for good’ for the decades ahead.

 Further information about the TTF